-The Department of Aquatic Resources at Drottningholm has great facilities for research such as ponds, tanks and aquariums.
+The Department of Aquatic Resources at Drottningholm has great facilities for research in freshwater such as ponds, tanks and aquariums.
 Do you want to perform experimental studies on fish or other aquatic organisms together with us?
 We have the infrastructure that enables research in aquatic environments.

 Study aquatic organisms in ponds